 Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support (BLS) every year.
-BLS with airway management.
+Non-clinical staff were not currently attending basic life support training; however the business manager told us that this was something that they could implement in the future.
+Following the inspection they confirmed that training had been booked.

 Emergency equipment and medicines were available as described in recognised guidance.
 Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.
-A record of fridge temperature was not being recorded.

-A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.
-There needs to be a risk assessment was in place for when the dental hygienist worked without chairside support.
-This was address during the inspection.
+A dental nurse worked with the dentist when they treated patients in line with GDC Standards for the Dental Team.
+A risk assessment was in place for when the dental hygienist worked without chairside support.

 The provider had suitable risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
+We noted that these staff received an induction to ensure that they were familiar with the practice's procedures.